condron/es-workshop/README.md

 }
 ```

 **Note:** At present _catch up_ will always catch up from the very first event in the stream each time the service is started.
-We will need to fork or add a PR to change this.
+The `startFrom` key could be modified to some other event number if you needed to start from somewhere else.

 ### Initialize the Application Module